-The second cycle generally represents a study load of 60 to 120 ECTS credits - both in higher professional education and in research-oriented higher education - and therefore has a duration of one to two years.
+The second cycle generally represents a study load of 60 to 120 ECTS credits and has a duration of one to two years.
 Exceptions are possible, in which case a Master programme has a longer duration.
-As an example, there are Master programmes in Health Care representing 180 or 240 ECTS credits.

-• Doctorate
+Doctorate

 The third cycle leads to the academic degree of Doctor or PhD.
-Usually, no ECTS credits are linked to the third cycle, in which research is independently conducted and documented in a doctoral thesis.
+Usually, no ECTS credits are linked to the third cycle, in which research is independently conducted and documented in a Doctoral thesis.
 In a Doctorate programme, research is sometimes combined with a teaching programme.